mrcodetastic/ESP32-HUB75-MatrixPanel-DMA/README.md

 Please use an [alternative library](https://github.com/2dom/PxMatrix) if you bought one of these.

 ## Update for 16x32 Panels
 * There is a virtual panel class available to work with 16x32 panels (see: [examples/16x32 Panel](/examples/P6_32x16_1_4_ScanPanel).
-This Panel includes drawing lines and rectanges, text and scrolling text
+This Panel includes drawing lines and rectangles, text and scrolling text

 ## Cool uses of this library
 There are a number of great looking LED graphical display projects which leverage this library, these include: